Family files lawsuit after 2-year-old drowns in Raleigh community pool - NewsBreak

 RALEIGH, N.C.
 (WNCN) – The family of 2-year-old Thomas Austin who died in a North East Raleigh swimming pool last week is filing a civil lawsuit against the community’s home owner’s association.
 This lawsuit comes after Thomas’ body was found in the community pool after his mother filed a missing child report.

-Furthermore, Dixion said he feels the bases of the lawsuit he helped prepare puts the property at fault in his opinion.
+Furthermore, Dixon said he feels the bases of the lawsuit he helped prepare puts the property at fault in his opinion.

 “When we look at the evidence that is available so far, we know that the child got into the pool because the pool gate surrounding it, the fence, surrounding it, (was) not properly maintained,” he said.
 “At a minimum that lack of maintenance led to at least one of the slack’s vertical members of the fence not being there.”